fineanmol/plant-tree/README.md

-🌲 Updated on Fri, 27 Jun 2025 20:43:56 GMT
+🍀 Updated on Mon, 30 Jun 2025 08:19:46 GMT

-> "Simplicity is the soul of efficiency."
+> "First, solve the problem.
+Then, write the code."